Journals and Academic Presses

 International Review of Administrative Sciences (IRAS) is devoted to academic and professional public management and public administration.
 It is the oldest scholarly public administration journal specifically focused on comparative and international topics.
 IRAS encourages reflection on international comparisons, new techniques and approaches in governance, the dialogue between academics and practitioners, and debates about the future of public management and public administration.

-Professor Andrew Massey at Exeter is Editor.
+Professor Andrew Massey is Editor.

 History of Political Thought